NEGALITOR/pendulum-simulation/README.md

 Real-time 3D damped pendulum simulation rendered with OpenGL, including a live phase-space plot and on-screen telemetry.

 ## Video Explanation
-https://drive.google.com/file/d/1cFP4FPt79auF1QMU16CCRoFMzxNcDLFH/view?usp=sharing
+Note: The code in the video is an implementation I made a year ago, however the logic should follow regardless. https://drive.google.com/file/d/1cFP4FPt79auF1QMU16CCRoFMzxNcDLFH/view?usp=sharing

 ## What This Application Does